Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: The Equations for rho and sigma

-In this Section, we derive the \fackip Equations satisfied by the middle components $\sigma$ and $\rho$.
-For simplicity, we carry out the corresponding calculation in the linear Maxwell system in Appendix~\ref{app:wavemax}.
-The proofs in the present Section are just a slight extension of those in such Appendix, adding the nonlinear terms arising from the MBI system.
+In this section, we derive the \fackip Equations satisfied by the middle components $\sigma$ and $\rho$.
+For simplicity, we carry out the corresponding calculation for the linear Maxwell system in Appendix~\ref{app:wavemax}.
+The proofs in the present section are just a slight extension of those in such appendix, adding the nonlinear terms which arise from the MBI system.

 \begin{lemma}[The \fackip Equation satisfied by $\rho$ in the MBI system] Let us suppose that the smooth two-form $\fara$ satisfies the MBI system~\eqref{MBI}.
 We have the equation:

 Here,

 and